 Abducens nerve palsy is a disease that requires careful consideration of the underlying pathology that resulted in the physical finding of lateral rectus paresis.
 This is best done by using a differential diagnosis that follows the anatomy of the nerve to elucidate the cause.
 Treatment can then be directed to the underlying cause.

 Abducens nerve palsy is a relatively common presentation.
 Patients often present with horizontal diplopia.
 However, there may be other symptoms associated with the diplopia depending on the cause.
-Because of the numerous causes of this eye disorder, the condition is best managed by a multidisciplinary team that includes a neurologist, ophthalmologist, neurosurgeon, and a radiologist.
-The nurse should assist with patient education.
+Because of the numerous causes of this eye disorder, the condition is best managed by an interprofessional team that includes a neurologist, ophthalmologist, neurosurgeon, and a radiologist.
+The ophthalmology specialty-trained nurse should assist with any surgical interventions and provide patient education regarding their condition and treatment.
 When a patient with horizontal diplopia is seen, prompt referral should be made to a neurologist by the nurse practitioner or primary caregiver.
 The overall outcome depends on the cause.